citrix-openstack/blogentries/virtual_hypervisor.md

 This will be a separated network.
 I also set up an Ubuntu VM with two network
 interfaces: one plugged to the corporate network, one to the newly created `home` network.
-This VM has shorewall installed and configured, so that it will act as a default gateway, and as a DNS proxy for the `home` network.
+This VM has shorewall and dnsmasq installed and configured, so that it will act as a default gateway, and as a DNS proxy for the `home` network.
 I will call this machine `toolbox` throughout this documentation.
 The network address for `toolbox` is `192.168.32.1`, so the home network's IP configuration is:

     192.168.32.0/255.255.255.0